 Let’s start with a simple explanation of transfer protocols and their role in keeping websites running smoothly.

 All website data lives on servers.
-When you visit a site, your browser sends a request to the server, and the server responds by delivering the requested content.
-For this exchange to work seamlessly, there need to be clear rules—just like traffic laws keep vehicles moving safely.
-These rules are called transfer protocols.
+When you visit a site for find the desired content, your browser sends a request to the server, and the server responds by delivering the requested content.
+For this exchange to work seamlessly, there need to be clear rules of data transfer, just like road traffic rules that keep vehicles moving safely.
+These rules are called Transfer Protocols.
 They define how data travels between your device and the server, ensuring everything loads correctly and securely.

 In computing, a transfer protocol is a defined set of rules and procedures that dictate how data is transmitted between two or more devices.
 It ensures accurate delivery and reception of data, independent of the hardware or software involved.
-In essence, it serves as the common language that enables computers to communicate and exchange information.
+In essence, the Transfer Protocol serves as the common language that enables computers to communicate and exchange information.

-HTTP (Hypertext Transfer Protocol) is the foundation of data communication on the web.
+HTTP, which stands for Hypertext Transfer Protocol, is the foundation of data communication on the web.
 It enables the transfer of text, images, videos, and other media between a web server and a user’s browser.
 When you visit a website using HTTP, your browser sends a request to the server, which responds by delivering the requested content.

 Limitations of HTTP (Security Risks)